Nancy Milford, Zelda Fitzgerald biographer, dies at 84

 But by the time Millay died in 1950, in a drunken fall down a staircase, she was almost forgotten.
 Dr. Milford was given access to thousands of documents by Millay’s sister, Norma, who continued to live in the same house where her sister died — and even slept in her sister’s bed.

 When Norma Millay died in 1986, Dr. Milford’s long-delayed book still had not appeared.
 Her first publisher canceled the project and asked her to return her monetary advance.
 She finally published her biography, “Savage Beauty,” in 2001.
-It received mixed reviews but is still considered the most comprehensive account of Millay’s life.
+It received mixed reviews but was as best seller is still considered the most comprehensive account of Millay’s life.

 Asked why it took her so long to complete the book, Dr. Milford told Newsday: “Some of it of course is because I’ve taken my own sweet time.
 Some of it is because I got broke and I had to go teach.
 I got a doctorate during that period.
 I had a third child.
 I had a divorce, more than one affair, traveled a lot.
 That’s from ages 31 to 60.
 If you don’t have a life then, when do you have it?”